Registration Closed

 • Create and interpret multivariable indexes for decision making

-• Appreciate how clustering of multidimensional data works
+• Appreciate how clustering of multi-dimensional data works

 • Understand how regression can be used as a tool for exploratory data analysis